gsoft-inc/wl-chromado/docs/getting-started.md

 - Verify that the `CHROMATIC_PROJECT_TOKEN` pipeline variable value is correct.
 To find your Chromatic project token, log in to [Chromatic](https://www.chromatic.com/start), select your project in the list, and go to `Manage` > `Configure` > `Project` and look for `Setup Chromatic with this project token`.

-- Confirm that that the `projectId` field in your `chromatic.config.json` file contains the correct project id.
+- Confirm that the `projectId` field in your `chromatic.config.json` file contains the correct project id.
 You can find the project id in the Chromatic project URL under the `appId` parameter.
 For example, if your project id is `123`, the project URL would be `https://www.chromatic.com/manage?appId=123`.

 - Ensure that the `PULL_REQUEST_COMMENT_ACCESS_TOKEN` pipeline variable value is a valid, non-expired token.